unepwcmc/icca-registry/README.md

 - `bundle install`
 - get a copy of the latest .env file
 - `rails db:create`

-Note that this branch now utilises Ruby version 2.3.1, and Rails v.5.2.4.3.

 - In `photo.rb` and `resource.rb` in `app/models`, comment out lines 4-5 and uncomment out line 2